 ERUT developed opportunistically.
-The (1st author Pawson) and another colleague were invited by Athentech Inc. of Calgary Alberta to attend the PDN PhotoPlus show in New York to perform rapid usability tests on the Perfectly Clear® digital imaging enhancement software.
-We developed ERUT to quickly gather quality feedback about the usability and usefulness of this product, and to shed significant light on whether Athentech's unique selling proposition (USP) resonated with the customer.
-In the remainder of this paper, we describe our experiences developing and using ERUT to evaluate Perfectly Clear® at the PDN PhotoPlus trade show.
+This paper's author, Mark Pawson, and another colleague were invited by Athentech Inc. of Calgary Alberta to attend the PDN PhotoPlus show in New York to perform rapid usability tests on the Perfectly Clear[®] digital imaging enhancement software.
+Pawson already worked as a usability evaluator, and both he and his colleague were experienced in working trade booths from a marketing perspective.
+We developed ERUT to quickly gather real-world feedback about the usability and usefulness of this product and to shed significant light on whether Athentech's unique selling proposition resonated with the customer.